-- 6. In its summary of planned activities, the Fisheries Service's regulation anticipates over 3,000 days of activity, including up to 240 days of exploratory well activity per year for three years, 180 days of Iniskin Peninsula exploration and development construction per year for three years, over 100 days of geohazard surveys in three locations, 150 days of Granite Point production drilling and geohazard surveys, 30 days of 2D seismic testing, and 60 days of around-the-clock 3D seismic exploration activity, with the airguns firing every 4.5 to 6 seconds, amounting to up to 800 seismic airgun blasts per hour. - 7.
-In total, the Fisheries Service estimates Hilcorp's activities will harm marine mammals an estimated 12,663 times in just one year of this five-year regulation. - 8.
+- 6. In its summary of planned activities, the Fisheries Service's incidental take regulations anticipate over 3,000 days of activity, including up to 240 days of exploratory well drilling activities per year for three years in Lower Cook Inlet; 150 days of exploratory well drilling in Trading Bay; 180 days of Iniskin Peninsula exploration and development construction per year for three years; over 100 days of geohazard surveys in three locations; 150 days of Granite Point production drilling and geohazard surveys; 30 days of 2D seismic testing; and 60 days of around-the-clock 3D seismic exploration activity, with the airguns firing every 4.5 to 6 seconds, amounting to up to 800 seismic airgun blasts per hour. - 7.
+In total, the Fisheries Service estimates Hilcorp's activities will harm marine mammals an estimated 12,663 times in just one year of these five-year incidental take regulations. - 8.
 Scientific experts, including the federal Marine Mammal Commission, have repeatedly warned that noise pollution from oil and gas activities in the Inlet is likely to push Cook Inlet beluga whales closer to extinction.
 The Commission has advised that such projects, including the incidental take regulations at issue in this case, should not be authorized while this highly imperiled species continues to decline. - 9.
-Indeed, the Fisheries Service has itself recently recognized that the Cook Inlet beluga whale is one of the most endangered marine mammals on the planet and that "immediate, targeted efforts are vital for stabilizing their populations and preventing their extinction."
-Species in the Spotlight Priority Actions: 2016-2020 Cook Inlet Beluga Whale Delphinapterus leucas, at 1.
+Indeed, the Fisheries Service has itself recently recognized that the Cook Inlet beluga whale is one of the most endangered marine mammals on the planet and that

+"immediate, targeted efforts are vital for stabilizing their populations and preventing their extinction."
+Fisheries Service, Species in the Spotlight Priority Actions: 2016-2020 Cook Inlet Beluga Whale Delphinapterus leucas (2016), at 1.

 - 10. Its 2016 Recovery Plan for the Cook Inlet beluga whale identified reducing the threat of anthropogenic noise and the cumulative effects of multiple stressors as the highest priority for stabilizing the population and preventing its extinction.
 Only a category for "catastrophic events" such as oil spills was similarly ranked.
-National Marine Fisheries Service, Recovery Plan for the Cook Inlet Beluga Whale (Delphinapterus leucas) (December 2016), at xiii. - 11.
-Effects on the other vulnerable marine mammal species in Hilcorp's project area, including endangered fin whales, endangered humpback whales, and endangered Steller sea lions, could also be severe. - 12.
-Despite this, the Fisheries Service issued regulations allowing Hilcorp to conduct its oil and gas activities in Cook Inlet.
+Fisheries Service, Recovery Plan for the Cook Inlet Beluga Whale (Delphinapterus leucas) (December 2016), at xiii. - 11.
+Effects on the other vulnerable marine mammal species in Hilcorp's project area, including endangered fin whales, endangered humpback whales, and endangered Steller sea lions, could also be severe. - Despite this, the Fisheries Service issued regulations allowing Hilcorp to take marine mammals incidental to its oil and gas activities in Cook Inlet.
 The agency did so by making arbitrary and unlawful findings under the Marine Mammal Protection Act ("MMPA"), 16 U.S.C. §§ 1361-1407, the Endangered Species Act ("ESA"), 16 U.S.C. §§ 1531-1544, and the National Environmental Policy Act ("NEPA"), 42 U.S.C. §§ 4231-4370, and failing to actually analyze the impacts of the authorized take as required by law. - 13.
-Accordingly, Plaintiffs seek an order declaring the Fisheries Service's incidental take regulations to be arbitrary, capricious, and in violation of the MMPA, ESA, and NEPA, and vacating the unlawful regulation and accompanying biological opinion, environmental assessment, and finding of no significant impact.
+Accordingly, Plaintiffs seek an order declaring the Fisheries Service's incidental take regulations to be arbitrary, capricious, and in violation of the MMPA, ESA, and